hoangquangtung7019996-boop/GVP/README.md

 **HIGH (template fatigue, needs differentiation):**
 5. “Good Behavior Currency” system → Merge with or sharply differentiate from the “Consequence” frame.
 Pick one economy metaphor and commit.
 6. Any entry where documentation is “a chart taped to the wall” → Vary the documentation method.
 Audio recordings.
 Calendar marks.
 Objects collected.
-7. Any entry where the child “begins requesting sessions” in the exact same language as three other entries → Rewrite the initiation moment to be specific to THIS child and THIS frame.
+7. Any entry where the 'little one' “begins requesting sessions” in the exact same language as three other entries → Rewrite the initiation moment to be specific to THIS 'little one' and THIS frame.

 **MEDIUM (sensory neglect, underspecified):**
 8. Any entry under 200 words → Expand to minimum 250 with sensory grounding.